-Midmark requires the use of Progeny Imaging and Midmark Device Suite software.
+Midmark requires the use of Midmark Imaging and Midmark Device Suite software.
 It must be installed on every computer that will interface with the Sensor.
-If you are not intending to use Progeny Imaging, then compatible image capture and management software must be installed on all computers to be used.
+If it is not intended to use Midmark Imaging, then compatible image capture and management software must be installed on all computers to be used.
 This software may support direct integration with the Sensor or may use TWAIN interface through the Midmark Device Suite software.